California Judge Voter Guide

-Your recommendations guide for the California Supreme Court,
+Your recommendations guide for every county in the state of California

 Judges sitting on California courts may be incompetent, corrupt or lazy.

 Even worse, many are political opportunists with a political agenda.
 They are “judicial activists.”
 A judicial activist legislates from the bench.
 Instead of strictly interpreting California law, these judges make the laws.
 Instead of applying the law to facts, they impose their own values on us all.

 It is the voters of California and the legislatures that are supposed to make laws.
 Not judges.
 In fact, these judges ignore the law in favor of their own liberal, left-wing, anti-family agendas.